-A free brief initial assessment is conducted at the beginning of any commission to ascertain available records and to assess the full time-scale of the commission to be undertaken.
-A short email will then be sent to the client to state the records that will be consulted; to clarify the aims and expectations that the client has; to give a date when the research can be carried out; to confirm instructions and to complete the contract and payment.
+A free brief initial assessment is conducted at the beginning of any commission to ascertain available records and to assess the time-scale of the commission to be undertaken.
+A short email will then be sent to the client to state the records that will be consulted; to clarify the aims and expectations that the client has; to give a date when the research can be carried out; to confirm instructions and to complete the invoice, contract and arrange payment.

 Reports & additional hours

-Out of Pocket Expenses
+Out of Pocket Expenses (OPE)

 - Travel costs to other depositories and graveyards are charged at 48p per mile plus my time whilst there.

 I computer draw descendants charts using Word if less than 25 individuals at a cost of £23 per hour.
 I can also input the data found into Family Historian or Family Tree Maker and produce charts on A3 paper.
 This normally takes between 4 and 6 hours depending on the amount of information to be input.
 This information can then be saved as a GEDCOM file or PDF which I can forward to a professional chart making company.
 There is additional cost of producing a chart which can be discussed at the time with clients.

 GDPR Policies and Privacy

 From 25th May 2018 a new EU data protection law comes into force.
 This new law gives individuals control over how their data is used and places certain obligations on businesses that process information of those individuals.
 Dunedin Links Genealogy believe that clients should know what data is collected and how it is used and for clients to make the best decisions about the information that they share.

 - When clients contact Dunedin Links Genealogy they provide their name, address, email address and contact telephone number.
 No other personal information is required.
 This information is used only to start communication in relation to carrying out research on your behalf.
 This information is not passed on to a third party or used for marketing purposes.

 - Dunedin Links does not send out Newsletters or retains clients’ banking details.